crywolf203/unraid-templates/README.md

 ## Template philosophy

-The templates in this repo are built around a few principles:
+The templates in this repo are built around a few principles.

 ### 1. Use apps I actually run